allesblinkt/Laserschein/README.md

 ## Interfacing

 There is at least one class subclassing *AbstractLaserOutput* for each individual laser interface.
-For now the library defaults to using the LD2000Adaptor, so when adding support for the Easylase interface, there should be some mechanism to choose which driver to use.
+For now the library defaults to using the LD2000Adaptor.

 ## Directories